globus/globus-compute/docs/endpoints.rst

 Configuring an Endpoint
 ----------------------------

-FuncX endpoints act as gateways to diverse computational resources, including clusters, clouds, supercomputers, and even your laptop.
+funcX endpoints act as gateways to diverse computational resources, including clusters, clouds, supercomputers, and even your laptop.
 To make the best use of your resources, the endpoint must be configured to match the capabilities of the resource on which it is deployed.

-FuncX provides a Python class-based configuration model that allows you to specify the shape of the resources (number of nodes, number of cores per worker, walltime, etc.) as well as allowing you to place limits on how funcX may scale the resources in response to changing workload demands.
+funcX provides a Python class-based configuration model that allows you to specify the shape of the resources (number of nodes, number of cores per worker, walltime, etc.) as well as allowing you to place limits on how funcX may scale the resources in response to changing workload demands.